Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Bid-independent mechanisms

 hold for every $x\in [0,1]$. \end{lemma}

 \begin{proof} Consider the application of $M$ on the profile $\left( \right)$.
 If $1+h\geqslant x+\ell$ the optimal welfare is $1+h$ and the approximation ratio is

-The first inequality follows since $z,\eta(x)\geqslant 0$ and the second inequality follows since the expression at the RHS is non-increasing in $\ell$ and non-decreasing in $h$.
+The first inequality follows since $z\eta(x)\geqslant 0$, and the second inequality follows since the expression in the middle is non-increasing in $\ell \geq 0$ and non-decreasing in $h \leq 1$.
 Then, the first inequality of the statement follows as a sufficient condition so that $M$ has approximation ratio at most $\rho$.
-To see why it is also necessary, observe that the inequalities in the derivation above are tight for $h=1$, $\ell=0$, and $z=0$.
+To see why it is also necessary, observe that the inequalities in the derivation above are tight for the profile with $h=1$, $\ell=0$, and $z=0$.

 If $1+h\leqslant x+\ell$ the optimal welfare is $x+\ell$ and the approximation ratio is